 - Improved success rate of monetization opportunities – Revenue generation from the Wi-Fi network will be more application driven and behavior targeted.
 The data plan and coupon code will be tailored based on users’ application usage and browsing history so that the success rate will be improved substantially.

 - Network efficiency optimization – With the awareness of applications and their respective usage, the bandwidth can be adjusted dynamically between APs so that the overall efficiency can be optimized.
 More bandwidth can be allocated to support more streaming services, while other non-data hogging applications are not comprised at the same time.

-With guests’ increasing demands for more secure Wi-Fi network and better video casting experience, hotel operators need to have dynamic VLAN assignment on their network and SABS is the right solution.
+With guests’ increasing demands for a more secure Wi-Fi network and better video casting experience, hotel operators need to have dynamic VLAN assignment on their network.
+SABS is the right solution.